-If an individual or entity asserts harm based upon the publication of personal data identifiers in a bankruptcy case or proceeding, or by a party’s failure to redact a document in response to a Clerk’s notice, the complaining party may bring a motion for sanctions in the case or proceeding.
+If an individual or entity asserts harm based upon the publication of personally identifiable information in a bankruptcy case or proceeding, or by a party’s failure to redact a document in response to a Clerk’s notice, the complaining party may bring a motion for sanctions in the case or proceeding.

 If the document with personal identifier information may be filed by one of multiple parties (e.g., a proof of claim may be filed by the creditor, debtor, or trustee), any one of those parties may file a motion for redaction in response to the Redaction Order.
 If the movant is not the party who filed the document, the movant may ask the Court to waive the fee as authorized by the Miscellaneous Fee Schedule.
 See generally 28 U.S.C.
 1930.

 Request for Redacted Information.
 If a party determines they need redacted information, the party may contact the debtor’s attorney (or pro se debtor) to request it.
-If the debtor or debtor’s attorney does not grant the request, the party may then file a motion to compel the debtor to provide the requested information to the party.
+If the debtor or debtor’s attorney does not grant the request, the party may then file a motion requesting the Court compel the debtor to provide the requested information to the party.

 Vt.
 LBR 5003-1.
 Clerk – Duty to Maintain Records.